 If you're looking for software that makes it easy to facilitate and manage the session, while still being productive and engaging for the participants, Orchidea Workshop is the right tool for you.
 In Orchidea, the built-in process guides you through the session while you don't have to worry about the facilitation.

 You can start the brainstorming session in no time.
 Just fill in the topic and invite participants.
+With Orchidea Free, you can collaborate with up to 50 participants.
 In the process, a timer is set automatically at each step, and participants are guided to create and co-develop ideas, and then vote and select the best solutions.
 See the process here!
 It is also easy to save and export the data after the session, so keep track of your ideas and save them for later purposes.

 Using brainstorming tools